Development Economics (MSc)

 Start of studies

-You can start this degree programme in either the winter or summer semester.
+You can start this degree programme only in the winter semester.

 - A course of study of at least 6 semesters in length with a Bachelor's degree comprising at least 180 ECTS credits in the subject of Economics or a closely related subject.

 - Verification of at least 150 of the 180 ECTS credits is required at the time of application (83% of your overall credits for programmes with any other structure)

 After the Bachelor's degree you can deepen and expand your knowledge in 11 consecutive Master's degree programmes at the faculty.
 The faculty offers Master's programmes in Business Administration, Economics, Business Information Systems, Business and Human Resource Education, Taxation, Applied Statistics and History of Global Markets.
 Some Master programmes even include a double degree programme with renowned universities in Europe, South Africa and China.
 See in the video (in German) why it is worthwhile to study in Göttingen.